gboyd068/SwiftLaTeX/README.md

 [![Building Assets](https://github.com/SwiftLaTeX/SwiftLaTeX/actions/workflows/github-actions-build.yml/badge.svg?branch=master)](https://github.com/SwiftLaTeX/SwiftLaTeX/actions/workflows/github-actions-build.yml)

+## This is a fork of SwiftLaTeX, built to be compatible with https://github.com/gboyd068/obsidian-swiftlatex-render, changes have only been made to the pdfTeX version

 ## Introduction for SwiftLaTeX

 SwiftLaTeX, LaTeX Engines in Browsers with optional WYSIWYG support.
 We are a big fan of WebAssembly and all computation is done locally.